-Muscular dystrophy is a terrible muscle disease that can severely affect quality of life, and while there are no cures for the condition, it is important to understand the symptoms and types, as well as possible treatments and management remedies, such as selenium, vitamin E, baking soda, apple cider vinegar, vitamin D, exercise, physical therapy and fish oil, among others.
+Muscular dystrophy or MD is a terrible muscle disease that can severely affect quality of life, and while there is no cure for the condition, it is important to understand the condition, as well as possible treatments and management remedies, such as selenium, vitamin E, baking soda, apple cider vinegar, vitamin D, exercise, physical therapy and fish oil, among others.

-Baking Soda: Although this is a simple remedy, it can be highly effective, due to its alkaline nature.
-This substance can help protect muscles and also remove the aches, pains and inflammation so often associated with this condition.
+Although this is a simple remedy, it can be highly effective, due to its alkaline nature.
+This substance can help protect muscles and also remove the aches, pains, and inflammation so often associated with this condition.
 While this isn’t a cure, by any means, it is a popular and pain-relieving remedy.

-Physical Therapy: While stretching and regular exercise is important in the early stages of muscular dystrophy, professional counsel in terms of movement and mobility is highly recommended.
-Physical therapists are specifically trained and know how to help with muscle lengthening and preventative practices to slow the progression of symptoms, since there is no cure for this disease.
+While stretching and regular exercise are important in the early stages of muscular dystrophy, professional counsel in terms of movement and mobility is highly recommended.
+Physical therapists are specifically trained and know how to help with muscle lengthening and preventative practices to slow the progression of symptoms since there is no cure for this disease.

 Although the testing is still relatively new, there has been very positive results from the intra-muscular use of reishi mushroom spores.
 The studies have found that muscle strength increased measurably, as did posture and the ability to raise the subjects’ heads.
 The complex organic compounds and antioxidants found in reishi mushrooms are believed to counter or even reverse, in some cases, the breakdown of muscle protein-promoting genes.

 Final Word of Warning